GerardoGarduno/MoneyCounter/doc/README.txt

 3)If prompted with errors install the dependecies using 'brew install package'

 Note: Uncomment the "cv2.imshow" lines to show the intermediate results of the image processing.

+For the front end use npm install then run npm run dev